 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

-Members save 5% to 15% and earn 10% bonus Best Western Rewards® points when booking AAA/CAA rates!Best Western Plus-University Inn & Conference Center
+Members save up to 15% and earn bonus Rewards points when booking AAA/CAA rates!Best Western Plus-University Inn & Conference Center

 1310 Tiger Blvd.
 Clemson, SC 29631